ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/extending-content.md

 </paragraph>
 ```

-During conversion, it will be converted to:
+During conversion, it will be converted to the following view structure:

 ```html
 <p>